-Of the comments provided during the citizen participation processes, the only ones not accepted were those aimed at recommending funds for non-congragate emergency shelters.
-After an analysis of the available information and taking into consideration that the state has recently received allocations for this purpose (ESG-CV), it was understood that the problem of the lack of inventory for permanent housing should be addressed as a priority.
+The only comments obtained during the citizen participation processes not accepted were those aimed at recommending funds for non-congregate emergency shelters.
+After an analysis of the available information and taking into consideration that the state has recently received allocations for this purpose (ESG-CV), the policy is to prioritize the problem of the lack of inventory for permanent housing.